Devessier/roger/INSTRUCTIONS.md

 0 4 * * 1 /home/roger/update.sh
 ```

-See [https://crontab.guru/](crontab guru) for more informations about cron expressions.
+See [crontab guru](https://crontab.guru/) for more informations about cron expressions.

 To setup the execution of this file using cron :